MobDude/Discord_MovieBot/README.md

 Author: Mark Bowerman
 Version 2.10

+This project is licensed under the GNU GPLv3 License - see the LICENSE file for details.

 ## Current Features:
 - [x] Search for movies on tmdb and pull data including posters
 - [x] Display a list of movies on a paginated discord embed